john-gaughan/Crazy-Wanderer/README.md

 # Crazy-Wanderer

-A mock e-commerce website for high-adventure experiences around the world.
+Mock e-commerce website for high-adventure experiences around the world.
 Written in Python, HTML, and CSS, with Flask as a microframework.

 <ins>Contributors</ins>
 <br>